-Measured: The Nursing and Midwifery Acuity Group reviews the results of the acuity - a description of how unwell a patient is.

-Association of UK University Hospitals (AUKUH) acuity/ dependency monitoring tool which is used to assess the numbers of nursing staff required in adult inpatient wards.
+Measured: The Nursing and Midwifery Acuity Group reviews the results of the Association of UK University Hospitals (AUKUH) acuity/ dependency monitoring tool which is used to assess the numbers of nursing staff required in adult inpatient wards.
 The monitoring process is undertaken every 6 months.
-Similar tools for nurses and midwives working in other areas of the Trust and for medical patients admitted to the Trust (unless based on clinical need).
+Similar tools for nurses and midwives working in other areas of the Trust and for medical staff will be reviewed, implemented and evaluated.